WhackJobInt/postal3scriptdocs/docs/say.md

 <p>
 If you want the player to say something you must EntFireInput logic_playerproxy to do a generic say instead, like this: "EntFireInput proxy,Say:SENTENCENAME".
 <pre><code class="language-js">
-// Say a single sentence voiceline...
+// Say a voice line...
-Say ZOMB_MOAN,ZOMB_CURSE,ZOMB_HIT
+Say ZOMB_MOAN

-// Say a random voice line out of these...
+// Pick and say one of these voice lines randomly...
 Say ZOMB_MOAN,ZOMB_CURSE,ZOMB_HIT

-// Say a random voice line out of these, and specify an optional sentence
+// Pick and say one of these voice lines randomly, and specify the optional sentence
-// priority parameter (NOTE: Might need to factcheck this) - Tim
+// priority parameter (TODO: Need to make sure that is actually what that parameter even is) - Tim
 // SENTENCE PRIORITY PARAMETERS
 // SENTENCE_PRIORITY_NORMAL = 0,
 // SENTENCE_PRIORITY_MEDIUM = 1,